CR-Net: Scaling Parameter-Efficient Training with Cross-Layer Low-Rank Structure: Experimental details and additional experiments

-To validate the performance of \textit{CR-Net} with a larger model size, we pre-train a LLaMA-2 13B model under 8-bit Adam and \textit{CR-Net} separately.
-We use the re-computation present in Section \ref{section:Re-computation} for \textit{CR-Net} and save a series of full activation every 8 layers.
+To validate the performance of \ours with a larger model size, we pre-train a LLaMA-2 13B model under 8-bit Adam and \ours separately.
+We use the re-computation present in Section \ref{section:Re-computation} for \ours and save a series of full activation every 8 layers.
 We trained 40K steps due to the time limitation.
-The hyperparameter $r$ in \textit{CR-Net} is set to 1260.
-The evaluation perplexity shown as Table \ref{table: LLaMA-2 13B training} illustrates the performance of \textit{CR-Net} in 13B model, which demonstrates that \textit{CR-Net} exhibits a comparable performance than full-rank training with 8-bit Adam.
-Thus can be scaled to models with 13B parameters.
+The hyperparameter $r$ in \ours is set to 1260.